On Course for Search and Rescue

 There is a clear legal framework for rescuing people in distress at sea.
 Every captain and every coastal state are obliged to rescue people in distress at sea or coordinate rescue operations.
 Survivors must be brought to a safe place on land – regardless of their nationality, status, or the circumstances in which they find themselves.
 Maritime law is considered the oldest form of international law in the world.
 It is defined by international treaties such as the United Nations Convention on the Law of the Sea.

-Because people will flee across the Mediterranean come what may
+Because people will flee across the Mediterranean no matter what

-Refugees who are detained in Libya or threatened in Tunisia have no choice but to flee.
-There is often no way back to their countries of origin: the only option is onwards.
+Refugees who are detained in Libya or threatened in Tunisia have no choice but to flee across the Mediterranean.
+Returning to their countries of origin is rarely an option, so their only available path is to flee abroad.
 They flee across the Mediterranean regardless of whether search and rescue organisations are operating or not.
 The frequency of departures of refugee boats is dependent on weather conditions at sea and motivations for fleeing.
-A link between the presence of rescue ships and the number of departures has been refuted several times by independent scientific studies.
+A link between the presence of rescue ships and the number of departures is nonexistent and has been disproven by multiple independent scientific studies.

 Because maritime rescue work is legal

-Search and rescue organisations in the Mediterranean operate in international waters and in accordance with maritime law, cooperating with the relevant maritime authorities and other non-governmental actors.
-Cooperation with smugglers is categorically ruled out.
-Information about distress cases is obtained by searching with binoculars and radar, or via the Alarm Phone emergency hotline, reconnaissance aircraft, or governmental agencies.
-This work is meticulously documented, relevant authorities are informed in real time, and survivors are brought to a place of safety designated by these authorities.
+Search and rescue organisations in the Mediterranean operate in international waters and in accordance with maritime law, in cooperation with relevant maritime authorities and other non-governmental actors.
+Cooperation with smugglers is categorically barred.
+Information about distress cases is obtained through searches using binoculars and radar detection, as well as via the Alarm Phone emergency hotline, reconnaissance aircrafts, and governmental agencies.
+This work is documented in detail, relevant authorities are informed in real time, and survivors are brought to a place of safety designated by these authorities.

 Because Libya and Tunisia are not safe places

 People rescued from distress at sea must be taken to a nearby place of safety in accordance with international maritime law.
 This is clearly defined as a place where basic needs such as food, shelter and medical care are met, and the lives and safety of survivors are not threatened.
-In addition, according to the non-refoulement principle enshrined in the Geneva Refugee Convention, people must never be returned to a country where they are fleeing life-threatening danger.
-Forcing people back to Libya and Tunisia, as the Tunisian and so-called Libyan Coast Guards are doing, is a violation of international maritime and human rights law, because of the risk of persecution, inhumane treatment and torture.
+Additionally, , in accordance with the non-refoulement principle enshrined in the Geneva Refugee Convention, people must never be returned to a country where they are fleeing life-threatening danger.
+The act of forcing people back to Libya and Tunisia, as the Tunisian and so-called Libyan Coast Guards are doing, is a violation of international maritime and human rights law, as it puts fleeing individuals at risk of persecution, inhumane treatment and torture.

-Through their laws against people smuggling, the EU and its member states are pursuing a goal of preventing migration to Europe – but at the expense of refugees.
+Through their laws against trafficking, the EU and its member states are attempting to prevent migration to Europe, a goal that comes at a high expense to the livelihoods of refugees.
 Instead of being protected from exploitation, refugees and migrants are criminalised by EU states.
-Thousands of people forced to steer refugee boats are currently in detention in Italy and Greece for alleged ‘people smuggling’.
-In order to protect people effectively and prevent people smuggling, safe and legal routes to the EU are required.
+Thousands of people forced to steer ferries are currently in detention in Italy and Greece for alleged ‘people smuggling’.
+In order to protect human lives effectively and prevent trafficking and people smuggling, safe and legal maritime routes to the EU are necessary.

 Because Europe must take responsibility

-The European Union and its member states are outsourcing asylum procedures and refugee protection in the central Mediterranean to third countries such as Tunisia, Libya and Albania.
-This includes support for the so-called Libyan and Tunisian Coast Guards, who illegally force people back and are responsible for grave human rights violations.
-These ‘externalisation’ policies are an abuse of taxpayers’ money, costing the EU around 290 million (!) euros by 2027.
-Moreover, they are ineffective and incompatible with European values, European law and international law!
+The European Union and its member states are outsourcing asylum procedures and refugee protection in the central Mediterranean to third-party countries such as Tunisia, Libya and Albania.
+This includes soliciting support from the so-called Libyan and Tunisian Coast Guards, who engage in illegal repatriation and have committed various grave human rights violations.
+These externalisation policies are an abuse of taxpayers’ money, and will cost the EU around 290 million euros by 2027.
+Besides this, they are entirely ineffective and incompatible with European values and statues of both European and international law.

 Because everyone has the right to protection